 Jan Latham-Koenig is Music Director of the Novaya Opera in Moscow and Chief Conductor of the Flanders Symphony Orchestra in Bruges, Belgium.

-Recent opera engagements include the Royal Opera House Covent Garden, the Savonlinna Festival, Göteborg Opera, the New National Theatre in Tokyo, Finnish National Opera and Polish National Opera.
-He has just conducted Rossini’s Tancredi at the Teatro Municipal in Santiago de Chile and will return to the State Opera in Prague in 2017 for Le Rossignol and Iolanta.
-Other future plans include a new production of Les Dialogues des Carmelites for the Teatro Regio in Torino in April 2019, as well as Peter Grimes in Monte Carlo.
+Recent opera engagements include the Royal Opera House Covent Garden, the Savonlinna Festival, Göteborg Opera, the New National Theatre in Tokyo, Finnish and Polish National Opera, the Teatro Municipal in Santiago de Chile and returns to the State Opera in Prague for Le Rossignol and Iolanta.
+Future plans include a new production of Les Dialogues des Carmelites with a stage design by Santiago Calatrava for the Teatro Regio in Torino in 2019, as well as Peter Grimes in Monte Carlo with Jose Cura as director and singer in February 2018.

 Previous Music Director positions included the Orquesta Filarmónica de la UNAM in Mexico City, Teatro Massimo di Palermo, Orchestra of Porto, Orchestre Philharmonique de Strasbourg and Opéra National du Rhin.
 He was founder and Artistic Director of the Young Janacek Philharmonic, has held positions as Principal Guest Conductor at Teatro dell’Opera di Roma, Teatro Regio di Torino and Permanent Guest Conductor at the Wiener Staatsoper.
 A close collaborator of Hans Werner Henze, he premiered many of the composer’s works and was Artistic Director of the Cantiere Internazionale d’Arte di Montepulciano from 2004 to 2007.

 As a guest conductor, some recent appearances include the Orchestra Ensemble Kanazawa, New Japan Philharmonic and Tokyo Metropolitan Symphony Orchestra, and in China the Beijing Symphony Orchestra, Hangzhou and Qingdao Philharmonic.
-He has conducted the Orchestre Philharmonique de Radio France, Rundfunk-Sinfonieorchester Berlin, Dresden Philharmonic and Los Angeles Philharmonic Orchestra.
-Upcoming performances include the Royal Philharmonic Orchestra, as well as concerts in Vilnius with the Lithuanian National Orchestra, Novosibirsk Philharmonic, and concerts and master classes in Bloomington.
+He has conducted the Orchestre Philharmonique de Radio France, Rundfunk-Sinfonieorchester Berlin and the Dresden Philharmonic.
+Last season’s performances included the Royal Philharmonic Orchestra, as well as concerts in Vilnius with the Lithuanian National Orchestra, Novosibirsk Philharmonic, and concerts and master classes in Bloomington.
+This season sees him debut with the Royal Orchestra of Seville, Tchaikovksy Symphony Orchestra as well as the Orchestra Now in New York.
+Further engagements will lead him to the National Philharmonic of Russia and the Orchestra Novaya Rossiya.

 Latham-Koenig has assembled an extensive and varied discography of over 40 CDs.
 A renowned interpreter of Poulenc’s music, his first album with the Filarmonica del Teatro Regio in a programme of Poulenc was voted Record of the Month by BBC Music Magazine.
 His DVD recording of Les Dialogues des Carmelites with the Opéra National du Rhin in Strasbourg won the Diapason d’Or for best opera video in 2001.